tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

-Stupid, random bullshit.
-What, was she trying to scare me?
-Act like I was taking her place watching over whatever was in the water?
+Bullshit.
+She was trying to scare me; act like I was trapped in the water with something.
 Right.
 No, the truth was that I had severely misjudged distances, and the size of the pool, and I was just turned around.
 If I picked a direction and swam, I’d find the edge eventually.